PnS2018/pns2018.github.com/session_03.md

 ---

 Conventionally, we call the first layer as the input layer, the last layer as the output layer, and the rest of layers as hidden layers.
-The input layer has a special array of neurons where each neuron has only one input value, the parameters are fixed as $$\{\mathbf{W}^{1}=\mathbf{I}, \mathbf{b}^{1}=\mathbf{0}\}$$ where $$\mathbf{I}$$ is the identity matrix.
+The input layer has a special array of neurons where each neuron has only one input value.
+The parameters are fixed as $$\{\mathbf{W}^{1}=\mathbf{I}, \mathbf{b}^{1}=\mathbf{0}\}$$ where $$\mathbf{I}$$ is the identity matrix.
 The activation function for the first layer is the linear activation $$f^{1}(z)=z$$.

 Note that from the architecture point of view, MLP network is a generalization to Linear Regression and Logistic Regression (see [Session 2](./session_02.html)).
-Linear Regression and Logistic Regression are MLP networks that has two layers.
+Linear Regression and Logistic Regression are two-layered MLP networks.
 Furthermore, the activation functions of the Linear Regression and Logistic Regression is $$f(x)=x$$ and $$f(x)=\sigma(x)$$ respectively.

 The most profound mathematical argument on the MLP network may be the _Universal Approximation Theorem_.
-This theorem states that a MLP network with a single hidden layer that contains finite number of neurons can uniformly approximate the target function $$f$$ with arbitrary precision.
-This theorem was firstly proved by George Cybenko in 1989 for Sigmoid activation functions.
+This theorem states that an MLP network with a single hidden layer that contains a finite number of neurons can uniformly approximate the target function $$f$$ with arbitrary precision.
+This theorem was first proved by George Cybenko in 1989 for Sigmoid activation functions.
 This theorem then generated a huge influence on researchers back in the 1990s and early 2000s.
 Because a three-layered MLP network is a universal function approximator, researchers refused to go beyond three layers given limited computing resources at the time.
 However, the theorem does not give any information on how long the network takes to find a good approximation.
 And in practice, we usually found that it is usually very time costly compared to deeper architectures.

 __Remark__: Because the MLP layer densely connects all the neurons between two layers, it is also referred to as Fully-Connected Layer or Dense Layer.

 __Remark__: Shun'ichi Amari wrote a brilliant article titled _Neural theory of association and concept-formation_ in 1977.
-This paper explained how the neural networks can perform unsupervised learning and supervised learning.
-Amazingly, it also showed how MLP-kind network can be trained via gradient descent.
+This paper explained how the neural networks could perform unsupervised learning and supervised learning.
+Amazingly, it also showed how MLP-kind network could be trained via gradient descent.

 ## Convolutional Nerual Networks

 Convolutional Neural Networks (ConvNets) is another type of FNN (Lecun et al., 1998).
 ConvNets explicitly proposed to work with images.
 Furthermore, we can show that this model generalizes the MLP networks.
-ConvNets are largely responsible for the renaissance of neural networks
+ConvNets significantly accelerates the renaissance of neural networks
 (Krizhevsky et al., 2012).
-They have proven to be great architectures for achieving state-of-the art results on visual recognition tasks, e.g., image and video recognition (Simonyan & Zisserman, 2014; Szegedy et al., 2015; Ji et al., 2013), object detection (Ren et al., 2015; Liu et al., 2015) and image caption generation (Karpathy & Li, 2015; Vinyals et al., 2016).
+They have proven to be great architectures for achieving state-of-the-art results on visual recognition tasks, e.g., image and video recognition (Simonyan & Zisserman, 2014; Szegedy et al., 2015; Ji et al., 2013), object detection (Ren et al., 2015; Liu et al., 2015) and image caption generation (Karpathy & Li, 2015; Vinyals et al., 2016).
 Recent results show